Ballina, County Tipperary: Transport

 The main crossing point between Ballina and Killaloe is Killaloe Bridge, an eighteenth-century single-lane bridge.
 For a long period, there was no traffic control system present on the bridge.
 While it was possible for cars to pass each other, it was difficult for HGVs and cars, and impossible for two HGVs, to pass.
 This led to the introduction of a traffic light system which, while leading to delays at peak times, improved safety and traffic flow on the bridge.

 In December 2006, North Tipperary County Council sought tenders for a 'design and build' contract for a new crossing on the Shannon.
 As of October 2021, reports suggested that "Spring 2022" was a "target for the commencement of construction".
 A "sod turning" ceremony was held in late 2022, at which point the projected completion date was updated to 2024.

 Population

 Identified as a "service town" in the North Tipperary County Development Plan 2010–2016, Ballina saw "record" population growth in the late 20th and early 21st centuries.
 In the 20 years between the 1991 and 2011 census, Ballina's population grew by more than 500%, from 477 to 2,442 inhabitants.
-As of the 2016 census of Ireland, the town had a population of 2,632.
+As of the 2022 census, the town had a population of 2,959.